List of Power Rangers Jungle Fury characters: Theo Martin

-Robert "RJ" James
+Robert "R.J."
+James

-Robert "RJ" James (portrayed by David de Lautour) is the owner of the Jungle Karma Pizza restaurant and master of the Jungle Fury Power Rangers after Master Mao's loss of his physical body.
-Years ago, when RJ was young, his father, Master Finn, tried constantly to force RJ to learn the Shark Technique & become a Shark Master.
-However, RJ decided to set out on his own.
-RJ left home and found his own master, who instructed him in the ways of the Wolf.
-Upon mastering his Wolf Spirit, RJ became the new Wolf Master.
-Sometime later RJ opened Jungle Karma Pizza.
+Robert "R.J."
+James (portrayed by David de Lautour) is the owner of the Jungle Karma Pizza restaurant and master of the Jungle Fury Power Rangers after Master Mao's loss of his physical body.
+Years ago, when R.J. was young, his father Master Finn tried constantly to force R.J. to learn the Shark Technique & become a Shark Master.
+However, R.J. decided to set out on his own.
+R.J. left home and found his own master, who instructed him in the ways of the Wolf.
+Upon mastering his Wolf Spirit, R.J. became the new Wolf Master.
+Sometime later, R.J. opened Jungle Karma Pizza.

-After Dai Shi escaped, and Master Mao was destroyed, Casey, Theo & Lily went to Ocean Bluff to find their new master, RJ.
+After Dai Shi escaped, and Master Mao was destroyed, Casey, Theo & Lily went to Ocean Bluff to find their new master R.J.
 Though the group didn't not expect the owner of Jungle Karma Pizza to be their master.

-RJ is the laid back Zen type, who while on the outside may not look like much of a teacher or threat, is very skilled in the ways of Pai Zuha.
+R.J. is the laid back Zen type, who while on the outside may not look like much of a teacher or threat, is very skilled in the ways of Pai Zuha.
 It was through his connections that the Jungle Fury Power Rangers were born.
 He had the Solar Morphers connected into the Morphin Grid, thus allowing the heroes to become Power Rangers.

-RJ has proven to be quite a powerful warrior.
-Not only did he use his Wolf Spirit and skills to save his father from Dai Shi, but RJ also sacrificed his freedom to save his Rangers.
-In battle with Dai Shi, RJ refused to fight, and in doing so, allowed Dai Shi a direct attack on the Wolf Spirit.
+R.J. has proven to be quite a powerful warrior.
+Not only did he use his Wolf Spirit and skills to save his father from Dai Shi, but R.J. also sacrificed his freedom to save his Rangers.
+In battle with Dai Shi, R.J. refused to fight, and in doing so, allowed Dai Shi a direct attack on the Wolf Spirit.